Magnetic Filters: Magnetic cleaner for boiler maintenance

 When the magnet picks up dirt from the sludge, the filter becomes blocked.
 That then stops it from working effectively.
 This means that you will need to clean the filter each year – but can you do this yourself?
 Well, the good news is that you can!

 While the annual boiler service can only be undertaken by a Gas Safe heating engineer, cleaning the magnetic filter does not require you to work on the inner mechanics of the boiler itself.
 So that means that you could clean it yourself.
+You should probably do this in summer too in case anything goes wrong!

 Step One – Getting prepared to clean the magnetic filter